73v3/space_invaders_ecs/README.md

 ## Thoughts/Improvements

 Overall I'm not entirely happy with the project organisation.
-I've come from years of object-orientation, and moving to ECS, I'm still not sure where everything belongs.
+I've come from years of object-orientation and moving to ECS, I'm still not sure where everything belongs.

 >> Collision Handling:

 Brute-force nested queries in update_collisions are simple but inefficient.

-Detection is proximity based rather than via bounding boxes, which has its accuracy limitations.
+Detection is proximity-based rather than via bounding boxes, which has its accuracy limitations.

 Detection could potentially be centralised to its own collisions plugin.